 All involved parties will be notified of the outcome of the district investigation within the parameters and limits allowed under the Family Educational Rights and Privacy Act (FERPA).

 A student or parent who is dissatisfied with the outcome of the investigation may appeal in accordance with policy FNG(LOCAL).

 Discrimination

-[See Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels)]
+[See Dating Violence, Discrimination, Harassment, and Retaliation on page 40.]

+Distance Learning (All Grade Levels)